teclone/handler/README.md

       regex: {
         //we expect two letter country code.
         pattern: /^[a-z]{2}$/,
-        err: '{this} is not a 2-letter country iso-code name', },
+        err: '{value} is not a 2-letter country iso-code name', },
     },
   },